mlswg/mls-architecture/draft-ietf-mls-architecture.md

 A corollary to this statement is that the AS and the DS cannot read the content of messages sent between Members as they are not Members of the Group.
-MLS optionally provide additional protections regarding traffic analysis so as to reduce the ability of adversaries, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
+MLS optionally provides additional protections regarding traffic analysis so as to reduce the ability of adversaries, or a compromised member of the messaging system, to deduce the content of the messages depending on (for example) their size.
 One of these protections includes